greenboxal/doggohub/doc/ci/yaml/README.md

 1. `on_failure` - execute build only when at least one build from prior stages fails.
 1. `always` - execute build regardless of the status of builds from prior stages.
-1. `manual` - execute build manually (added in GitLab 8.10).
+1. `manual` - execute build manually (added in DoggoHub 8.10).
 Read about [manual actions](#manual-actions) below.

 For example: